Why Building is Called Building?

 “Building” is also used to distinguish between structures that are permanent and intended for long-term use and temporary structures such as tents or shacks.
 It also implies that the structure is intended for human use, as opposed to structures such as bridges or dams which are primarily for other purposes.

-In summary, the term “building” is used because it describes the process of constructing a structure and the finished product, it encompasses all types of constructions and it implies that the structure is intended for human use.
+In summary for “Why Building is Called Building” we can conclude as, the term “building” is used because it describes the process of constructing a structure and the finished product, it encompasses all types of constructions and it implies that the structure is intended for human use.

 About the Author